leaty/thug-pro-scripting/README.md

 *No but for real though what kind of syntax is this??*

-This is the language you will be writing when scripting, as the "roq" compiler decompiles to and compiles from this *weird* thing.
+This is the language you will be writing when scripting, as the ROQ compiler decompiles to and compiles from this *weird* thing.
 How to write code in this language?
 Well, try using that *weird* code in front of your face to your advantage.
-That, and this if you really need it http://www.thps-mods.com/forum/viewtopic.php?f=22&t=806
+That, and this might come in handy http://www.thps-mods.com/forum/viewtopic.php?f=22&t=806

 ## Tutorial